jonimoas/cmssimple/README.md

 the editor can be acessed on the /editor endpoint of your host

 the editor can then be used to add a logo and a color scheme, and then the user can start adding and sorting pages at will, also adding new rest api calls, using the text editor and code editors.
+The user can also backup and restore the database file.

 NOTES during deployment.